Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 df_rus = df_rus.rename(columns={df_rus.columns[0]: "date_col"})
 ```

-Next, because the date and time in the first column is a string, you want Python to actually treat the data as date and time:
+Next, because the date and time in the first column is a string, you want to tell Python to actually treat the data as date and time:

 ```
 df_ukr['date_col'] = pd.to_datetime(df_ukr['date_col'])